ospalh/anki-addons/_posts/2017-11-15-Add_note_id.md

 Then, when adding content, this field is automatically filled with a number based on the note id when you move the cursor to another field.

-<blockquote class="nb">This is an Anki 2.0 plugin.
-I think i will update it to 2.1, but don’t know when i will get around to it.
-If you are impatient, you can of course do the update yourself.
-Please let me know which way you want your version published.</blockquote>
+The field name used must match exactly, including the case, but it can be changed via the configuration mechanism, in case your collection uses something like <q>note id</q>.

 ## Menu

 There is also an item in the Tools menu that goes through the whole collection and adds note ids to all empty Note ID fields.
-This is useful when adding the field to decks you already have. ([UTSL](http://www.jargon.net/jargonfile/u/UTSL.html) to hide the menu item.)
+This is useful when adding the field to decks you already have.
+Once this is done, the menu can be hidden via the add-on configuration mechanism, too.